syncfusion-content/fileformat-docs/File-Formats/Presentation/Presentation-to-PDF.md

 * Allows to specify the number of slides per PDF page with 'Handouts' option.
 * Allows to convert slides with notes pages to PDF.
 * Allows to include the hidden slide during conversion.
-* Allows to convert slides with optimizing the size of the images in the PowerPoint slides, to optimize the converted PDF document size.
+* Allows to optimize the images in the PowerPoint slides to reduce the converted PDF document size.
-* Allows to determine the quality of the charts in the converted PDF.
+* Allows to decide the quality of the charts in the converted PDF.

 ## Handouts